Ericsson/ecaudit/doc/role_whitelist_management.md

 ```
 If kalle tries to modify a table where he lacks permission, not only will the operation be unauthorized, it will also be audit logged.

-Access derived whitelisting is configured similar to other role base whitelists, but with the resource prefixed with __grants/__.
+Permission derived whitelisting is configured similar to other role base whitelists, but with the resource prefixed with __grants/__.
-It is also possible to configure a top-level accessed derived whitelist for a user.
+It is also possible to configure a top-level permission derived whitelist for a user.
 The following statement
 will whitelist the  __anka__ user on __any operation__ to __any resource__ he has permissions to:
 ```SQL
 cassandra@cqlsh> ALTER ROLE anka WITH OPTIONS = { 'GRANT AUDIT WHITELIST FOR ALL' : 'grants' };